aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

 ## Conclusion

-gVisor is absolutely worth looking in to for high risk environments that want to take advantage of containers and multi-tenanting.
+gVisor is absolutely worth looking in to for high risk environments that still want to take advantage of containers and multi-tenanting.

-As it is not a fully mature project, you will need to extensively test for any missing features.
+As it is not a fully mature project, you will need to test for any missing features.
 You will also need to test [whether it works](https://github.com/google/gvisor#will-my-container-work-with-gvisor) for your organisation's applications.

 Thanks to [Melchi Salins](https://medium.com/@melchi.salins) for his article [Securing your CaaS using Google's gVisor](https://medium.com/momenton/securing-your-caas-using-googles-gvisor-d6e0cd0ae230) that inspired me to start looking in to this.